What is Arc Flash?

 Ways to Protect the Workers

-There are a number of important ways that workers can be protected from an arc flash hazard.
+There are a number of important ways that workers can be protected from an electrical hazard.
 Some of the ways are suitable for the protection of qualified electrical workers doing work on energized electrical equipment and other ways that are intended to protect non-qualified electrical workers who work on nearby energized equipment.
+There are also warning labels that can be attached to electrical equipment that specify what personal protective equipment ppe is required to be worn.